Contents:

 Uncirculated coins with minimal marks or wear, especially those graded MS67 or higher, can fetch high prices due to their scarcity.

-High-grade proof coins, especially with deep cameo contrasts, are more valuable than standard strikes.
+High-grade proof coins, especially with deep cameo contrasts, have a higher 1972 penny value today than standard strikes.

 Rarity and Demand: Coins with unique features or limited availability attract competitive bidding among collectors.